saichand44/Vehicle-State-Estimation/README.md

 ## 2. Prediction

-The main filter loop operates by first **predicting** the next state (vehicle pose and velocity).
+The main filter loop operates by first **predicting** the next state (vehicle pose, velocity, imu acceleration bias and imu angular velocity bias).
 The predicted vehicle state integrates the high-rate IMU measurements by using a nonlinear motion model.

 ### 2.1.
 Motion Model